spectre-team/analysis-api/README.md

 ## Input Specification Endpoint

-Endpoint `/schema/inputs/<task-name>` should provide simplistic specification of a computational task input as a [JSON-schema](http://json-schema.org/).
+Endpoint `/schema/inputs/<task-name>/` should provide simplistic specification of a computational task input as a [JSON-schema](http://json-schema.org/).
+`<task-name>` should be replaced by any available task name listed under `/algorithms/` endpoint.

 Sample JSON, from the examples provided on the source page: